Kaurin/lab-teleport/Readme.md

 * Some terraform knowledge is required
 * Some ansible knowledge is required
 * General Linux system administrator knowledge
+* You know what Teleport is, and some of its many different ways of being deployed.
+* Optional / recommended: Teleport binaries installed on your workstation

 # Usage instructions